Rucknium/misc-research/CashFusion-Descendant-Analysis/README.md

 ## `descendant-statistics.R`

 The [R/descendant-statistics.R](R/descendant-statistics.R) script file merges the CashFusion descendants, which has been identified by integer indices, with their transaction ID identifiers.
 It then calculates a simple total of proportion of the UTXO set that is a CashFusion descendant as well as the value in BCH terms.
-A `"CashFusion-Descendants.csv` csv file is output with the following columns:
+A `CashFusion-Descendants.csv` csv file is output with the following columns:

 ```
-destination: An idenifier of an unspect output, in the form of TXID-position
+txid_position: An idenifier of an unspent output, in the form of TXID-position.
+The position of outputs is indexed from one, not from zero.
-destination_index: An integer index for the unspent output that was used in the transaction graph analysis
+tx_graph_index: An integer index for the unspent output that was used in the transaction graph analysis.
-value: The value, in BCH, of the output
+value: The value, in BCH, of the output.
+Zero-valued outputs are included in the dataset.
-is_cashfusion_descendant: Takes value of 1 if output is a descendant of a CashFusion transaction and 0 otherwise
+is_cashfusion_descendant: Takes value of 1 if output is a descendant of a CashFusion transaction and 0 otherwise.
+is_coinbase: Takes value of 1 if output is the result of a coinbase transaction and 0 otherwise.

 ```

 Once again note that, unlike the underlying blockchain data, the position of outputs is indexed from one, not from zero.